vistle/vistle/docs/source/dev/implementation/implementation-basics.md

 As it does not have any concrete functionality, **MyModule** will be placed into the **Test** category.
 By convention, all code files for a module are placed inside a folder named after the module.
 So, for **MyModule** a folder called `MyModule` must be created inside `module/test` and the source and header files we have created earlier must be moved inside.

-To tell Vistle to compile our code, we have to create a `CMakeLists.txt` file which calls the `add_module` target.
-Pass the module's name, a short description as well as all necessary header and source files to the target call.
+To tell the system to compile our code, we have to create a `CMakeLists.txt` file which calls the `add_module` target.
+Pass the module's name, a short description as well as all necessary header and source files to the `add_module` call.
 Note that the short description will be shown whenever you hover over the **MyModule** module in the Vistle GUI.
+The first argument is the name of the module as it will be known to Vistle.
+By convention, the main source file is named accordingly.

 `module/test/MyModule/CMakeLists.txt`
 ```cmake